Monkeystation/photanol-com/src/pages/index.md

         for this essential sector, as well as for the Renolit Group’s other applications.
       year: "2020"
-      title: Strategic partnership with Renoit
+      title: Strategic partnership with Renolit
       icon: /img/roadmap_partnerships.png
       image: /img/7-strategic-partnership-renolit.jpg
     - title: Scale up to commercial plant